 What is required?

-You are now required to register your swimming pool or spa with Campaspe Shire Council by 1 November 2020.
+You are required to register your swimming pool or spa with Campaspe Shire Council.

 After registration, Council will advise certain prescribed information including the date of construction of the swimming pool or spa and legislation that the barrier must satisfy.
 Owners will then be required to engage a registered building surveyor or building inspector to inspect and certify the compliance of their safety barrier every four years.